transcom/milmove_load_testing/README.md

 ### Adding tasks to existing load tests

-Adding a task to an existing load test is thankfully a fairly straight-forward processs that requires just a bit of research and just a bit of coding.
+Adding a task to an existing load test is thankfully a fairly straight-forward process that requires just a bit of research and just a bit of coding.
 Here are the general steps:

 * Locate the locust file your test needs to be run from.